GSA/challenges-and-prizes/_historical-challenges/smart-city-air-challenge.md

   honorable mention project teams to share knowledge about how they collect, store and manage large amounts of data.
-EPA encourages these communities and others to share their findings so other communities can learn from their successes, challenges and lessons.    <hr />    Here’s a chance for communities to demonstrate their leadership in managing hundreds of air quality sensors at the local level.
+EPA encourages these communities and others to share their findings so other communities can learn from their successes, challenges and lessons.    <hr />    <p>Here’s a chance for communities to demonstrate their leadership in managing hundreds of air quality sensors at the local level.
 EPA is challenging communities across the country to collect data using hundreds of air quality sensors as part of the Smart City Air Challenge.
-The agency is offering up to $40,000 apiece to two communities to help them develop and implement plans for collecting and sharing data from air quality sensors.
-To qualify for the challenge, communities will need to submit plans for deploying hundreds of air quality sensors and managing the data they collect.
+The agency is offering up to $40,000 apiece to two communities to help them develop and implement plans for collecting and sharing data from air quality sensors.  </p><p>  To qualify for the challenge, communities will need to submit plans for deploying hundreds of air quality sensors and managing the data they collect.
 EPA will award up to $40,000 apiece to up to two communities that have the best data collection strategies, including their plans to share their